-Getting yourself ready July 4th - 9th
+Getting yourself ready — May 6-12, 2019

-"'Getting Ready for the Kaiser' Bain Collection, Library of Congress hdl.loc.gov/loc.pnp/ggbain.10412 Call Number: LC-B2- 2400-7"
+"'Getting Ready for the Fire, Kasier Wilhelm' Bain Collection, Library of Congress hdl.loc.gov/loc.pnp/ggbain.10412 Call Number: LC-B2- 2400-7"

 Welcome!
-This workbook is made by converting several plain-text files into a fully-operational website using the 'mkdocs' static website generator.
-That means, if you want to keep a copy of all these files for your own records, you may.
-Simply click on the 'edit on github' link at the top right.
+This workbook is made by converting several plain-text files into a fully-operational website using the MkDocs static website generator.
+That means, you can keep a copy of all these files for your own records.
+Simply click on the 'Edit on GitHub' link at the top right.
 This will bring you to the repository that houses this workbook.
-Then, when you're signed into 'github', you can 'fork' (that is, make a copy) the repo into your own account.
+Then, when you're signed into GitHub, you can fork (that is, make a copy) the repository into your own account.

 Why 'forking'?
 It seems an odd phrase.
 Think of it like this: Writing, crafting, coding: these are like a small river, flowing in one direction into the future.
 You get new ideas, new hunches: the river branches.
 There's a fork in its path.
-Sometimes new ideas, new hunches fold back into that original stream: they merge.
+Sometimes new ideas, new hunches, fold back into that original stream: they merge.

-Github is a way of mapping that stream, and a guide to revisiting the interesting parts of it.
+GitHub is a way of mapping that stream, and a guide to revisiting the interesting parts of it.

 It's not the best metaphor, but it'll do.
 No doubt you've had that experience where, after working on an essay for days, you make a change that you regret.
 You wish you could go back to fix it, but ctrl+z only goes so far.
 You realize that everything you've done for the last week needs to be thrown out, and you start over.

 Well, with 'versioning control', you can travel back upriver, back to where things were good.
-There are two tools that we will use to make this happen: git and github.
+There are two tools that we will use to make this happen: git and GitHub.
 You'll learn more about making those things work in Module 1.
-You'll see why you'd want to do that, and how to future-proof your work, writing things in a plain-text format called 'markdown'.
+You'll see why you'd want to do that, and how to future-proof your work, writing things in a plain-text format called 'Markdown'.

-In module 2, we'll start exploring the wide variety of historical data out there.
+In Module 2, we'll start exploring the wide variety of historical data out there.
 We'll talk about some of the ethical dilemmas posed by having so much data out there.
-'Data' are not neutral 'things given'; rather, they are 'capta': things taken.
+Data are not neutral 'things given'; rather, they are capta: things taken.

-In module 3, we'll see that data/capta are messy, and that they make a kind of illusory order that as historians, we are not normally in the habit of thinking about.
+In Module 3, we'll see that data/capta are messy, and that they make a kind of illusory order that as historians, we are not normally in the habit of thinking about.
 The big secret of digital history is that the majority of your time on any digital history project won't be finding the capta, won't be analyzing the capta, won't be thinking about the historical meaning of the capta.
 We'll be cleaning it up.
-The exercises in this module will help you do that more efficiently (and be aware that 'efficiency' in computing terms is not a theoretically neutral idea!)
+The exercises in this module will help you do that more efficiently (and be aware that 'efficiency' in computing terms is not a theoretically neutral idea!).

-With module 4, we talk about doing the analysis.
+In Module 4, we talk about doing the analysis.
 I present finding, cleaning, and analyzing as if they were sequential steps, but in reality they are circular.
 Movement in one aspect often requires revisiting another one!
 This module explores how we do this, and what it means for us as historians.

 Finally, while there is no formal requirement for you to do this, it would be a great way of launching yourself as a digital historian to think about how you would formally reveal your project work in this class to the wider world: and then do it.
 There's a lot of noise on the internet, especially when it comes to history.
 How do you, as a digital historian, make the strongest possible signal?